 maintain a payroll record breakdown for the employee by job classification.
 The

-following class codes can't be split for one employee:
+following class codes may not be split for some industries:

 8810- clerical, 8742- sales or messenger, 8748- auto sales person, and 8871-